minhnh/bdd-dsl/docs/bdd-concepts.md

 - `env:Workspace`: Abstract space in which an agent may operate.
 Instances can be areas surrounding objects like tables or kitchen counters, or rooms in a flat.
 A `env:Workspace` instance may contain other instances, e.g. a living room can contain a workspace surrounding the coffee table.
-- `env:has-object`, `env:has-workspace` represents aggregation relation to objects and workspaces
+- `env:has-object`, `env:has-workspace` represents aggregation relation to objects and workspaces.
-- `env:of-object` represents composition relation to an object, e.g. a property of an object
+- `env:of-object` represents composition relation to an object, e.g. a property of an object.

 ### Task